BernhardBln/opensourcecashregister/README.md

 local tax office or loose money because you pay more VAT to the tax office than you actually need!

+Also, take into consideration that this software does not have any official certification.
+Hence it is very likely that you cannot use it as a replacement for a real certified electronic cash register which meets all criteria defined by the law in the country (and time) you life in.
+If you want to use this software in a shop, make sure you contact a lawyer and/or a tax consultant and/or the authorities in order to find out if it is possible or not.

+Again - you are using this at your own risk, and we do not take any responsibility or liability in case you get in trouble with the local authorities!

 Copyright and License
 ---------------------